 - Provider: Udemy

-- Cost: $22.99
+- Cost: $84.99

 - Audience: Beginner

 As the title of the course suggests, no previous experience with SQL is required for this online database programming course.
 Here, you’ll learn how to use SQL to query a database managed by the open source framework PostgreSQL.
 PostgreSQL is a popular database management tool meant for scalable production.
 Learning SQL with PostgreSQL can open more possibilities in a career search.